facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 npx react-native init AwesomeProject
 ```

-If specifying a versioned template, use version 0.68 or later.
+**Note:** The New Architecture is available in version 0.68 or later.

 ## Configuration